symfony/symfony/UPGRADE-3.2.md

 FrameworkBundle
 ---------------

+ * The `symfony/asset` dependency has been removed; require it via `composer require symfony/asset` if you depend on it and don't already depend on `symfony/symfony`
  * The `Resources/public/images/*` files have been removed.
  * The `Resources/public/css/*.css` files have been removed (they are now inlined in TwigBundle).